alexlance/fug/README.md

 in the foreground.
 If the containers haven't been built yet, fug will attempt to build them.

-To build, run, or stop some particular services, use a space separated list of service
-NAMES: eg: `fug -d service1 service2; fug -l service1 service2; fug -s service1 service2`

 If no list of NAMES is specified, then the operation will apply to ALL services.
 Eg:
-`fug -b; fug -d; fug -l`
+`fug -b && fug -d && fug -l` will build, run/daemonize, and display the logs of, ALL the services defined in the fug.yml file.

-Fug looks for a fug.yml file that defines the manner in which docker run is invoked for each service.
+Fug looks for a fug.yml file that defines the manner in which `docker run` is invoked for each service.
 The fug.yml file supports environment variables in ${SOMEVAR} format and has an ALL build target for settings that should be applied to all services.
+See the fug.yml file in this repo for an example.

 Finally